mtj0928/nest/README.md

 }
 ```

-`bootstrap` can install all packages in the configuration file at once.
+Finally run `bootstrap` command.
+The command installs all packages in the configuration file at once.
 ```sh
 $ nest bootstrap nestfile.pkl
 ```